Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Magnetic torques

 \subsection{Disk winds}

-An alternative to transporting angular momentum outward through an accretion disk going against, and thereby enabling, matter to spiral inward is to remove angular momentum by a variant of a stellar wind, namely one that is cold and propelled by centrifugal forces.
-[H-III:3.3] ``The basic version of the cold, magnetically-driven wind takes advantage of the rapid disk rotation to fling material outward (and later collimate it).
+An \indexit{disk wind}alternative to \indexit{wind|see{disk, solar, stellar}} transporting angular momentum outward through \indexit{accretion disk!angular momentum transfer}an accretion disk going against, and thereby enabling, matter to spiral inward is to remove angular momentum by a variant of a stellar wind, namely one that is cold and propelled by centrifugal forces. \ors[III:3.3] ``The basic version of the cold, magnetically-driven wind takes advantage of the rapid disk rotation to fling material outward (and later collimate it).
 Near the disk it is assumed that the magnetic pressure is much larger than the gas pressure.
 In this limit, the magnetic fields are stiff at the launching region, {\em i.e.,} corotation of the inner wind is assured.
 In this case the energy (Bernoulli) constant of the motion [for a unit of mass] becomes

 where $v_\phi$ is the poloidal velocity, $\oo$ is the (Keplerian) angular velocity of the disk in which the magnetic field is rooted, $c_{\rm s}$ is the (assumed isothermal) sound speed, and $\Phi_{\rm e}$ is an effective potential term including the effects of rotation and magnetic fields; [the terms in the central expression measure kinetic energy (first and third), change in internal energy in an isothermal process (second), and gravitational potential energy (fourth) at a distance $r$ from the rotation axis of the disk, and height $z$ above that disk].
 The behavior of the flow depends upon the form of $\Phi_{\rm e}$, which in turn depends upon the geometry of the flow.